MapsPeople/docs/collections/_cms/index.md

 In the Edit Location Form you can do the following:

 ### Location Type

-This can be changed by clicking on the drop down menu with Location Types.
+This can be changed by clicking the drop down menu with Location Types.

 ### Name

-Enter a new name if you want to change the name of the Location.
-You also have the option of adding another language.
+Enter a new name for the Location.
+You can also add another language.

 ### Description

 Provide a description of the Location.

 There is an option to add more information for this Location.
 This can be done by clicking on Location Type templates in the main navigation.
 From there you can add specific fields to a Location Type, those fields will then appear in the Location form.

 ### Categories

-Set/change what Category it belongs to.
+Add or remove Categories the Location belongs to.

 ### Icon Settings

 Change the Icon associated with the Location.
-An icon can be chosen from the library or an icon can be uploaded.
-Use square images in .png format, 40x40 pixels, or 20x20 - as lower screen resolutions will use this size.
+See [here](#managing-icons) for more information.

 ### Image

-An image can be uploaded.
+Take a picture of your location and uploaded it here.
+Pictures on locations makes it easier for end users to localize a locations in the real world.

 ### Image with IndoorView